Neural network (machine learning): Learning rate

 The learning rate defines the size of the corrective steps that the model takes to adjust for errors in each observation.
-A high learning rate shortens the training time, but with lower ultimate accuracy, while a lower learning rate takes longer, but with the potential for greater accuracy.
-Optimizations such as Quickprop are primarily aimed at speeding up error minimization, while other improvements mainly try to increase reliability.
-In order to avoid oscillation inside the network such as alternating connection weights, and to improve the rate of convergence, refinements use an adaptive learning rate that increases or decreases as appropriate.
+A high learning rate shortens training time, but with lower ultimate accuracy, while a lower learning rate takes longer, but with the potential for greater accuracy.
+Optimizations such as quickprop are primarily aimed at accelerating learning.
+In order to avoid oscillations such as connection weights that cycle between high and low values, and to improve the rate of convergence, refinements use an adaptive learning rate that increases or decreases as appropriate.
 The concept of momentum allows the balance between the gradient and the previous change to be weighted such that the weight adjustment depends to some degree on the previous change.
 A momentum close to 0 emphasizes the gradient, while a value close to 1 emphasizes the last change.

-Cost function

-While it is possible to define a cost function ad hoc, frequently the choice is determined by the function's desirable properties (such as convexity) because it arises from the model (e.g. in a probabilistic model, the model's posterior probability can be used as an inverse cost).

-Backpropagation

-Backpropagation is a method used to adjust the connection weights to compensate for each error found during learning.
-The error amount is effectively divided among the connections.
-Technically, backpropagation calculates the gradient (the derivative) of the cost function associated with a given state with respect to the weights.
-The weight updates can be done via stochastic gradient descent or other methods, such as extreme learning machines, "no-prop" networks, training without backtracking, "weightless" networks, and non-connectionist neural networks.

 Learning paradigms

-Machine learning is commonly separated into three main learning paradigms, supervised learning, unsupervised learning and reinforcement learning.
-Each corresponds to a particular learning task.
+Machine learning has involved a variety of approaches to training models, including supervised learning, unsupervised learning, reinforcement learning, and self-supervised learning.

 Supervised learning

-Supervised learning uses a set of paired inputs and desired outputs.
+Supervised learning pairs inputs and desired outputs.
 The learning task is to produce the desired output for each input.
-In this case, the cost function is related to eliminating incorrect deductions.
+In this case, the cost is related to eliminating incorrect outputs.
 A commonly used cost is the mean-squared error, which tries to minimize the average squared error between the network's output and the desired output.
-Tasks suited for supervised learning are pattern recognition (also known as classification) and regression (also known as function approximation).
-Supervised learning is also applicable to sequential data (e.g., for handwriting, speech and gesture recognition).
-This can be thought of as learning with a "teacher", in the form of a function that provides continuous feedback on the quality of solutions obtained thus far.
+Tasks suited for supervised learning include pattern recognition (classification) and regression (function approximation).
+Supervised learning is applicable to sequential data (e.g., for handwriting, speech and gesture recognition).
+This can be thought of as learning with a "teacher", in the form of a function that provides continuous feedback.